 Training materials consist of a handbook, study guide, question bank, and certification prep.
 The certification prep is offered self-paced and online only for the Yellow Belt.
 However, both Green and Black Belt offer the certification prep self-paced online, in a classroom, and live virtual.
 The time it takes to study for the exam depends on how fast you get through the materials.
 However, expect it to take two to six weeks.

 You can choose from Six Sigma Yellow, Green, and Black Belts, and each comes with its own costs and experience requirements.
-Yellow Belt has no experience requirement and costs $394.
-Green Belt requires three years of on-the-job work experience and costs $438.
-Black Belt requires three years of on-the-job work experience and one completed project with a signed affidavit; it costs $538 and ASQ members save $100 on certifications.
+Yellow Belt has no experience requirement and starts at $324 for certification, $424 for e-learning, and $119 for a question bank.
+Green Belt requires three years of on-the-job industry-specific work experience and starts at $438 for certification, $824 for e-learning, $824 for live virtual learning, and $1,889 for face-to-face learning.
+Black Belt requires three years of work experience in a Quality Management role; prices starts at $534 for certification, $1,324 for e-learning, $1,224 for live virtual learning, $119 for the question bank, and $2,349 for face-to-face learning, and ASQ members receive discounts on exams and recertifications.

 After training, you must take your test during a specific testing window at a proctored exam site with Prometric.
 Your exam is open-book, but you must bring your own reference materials.
 If you fail your test, you can retake the exam at a discount for up to two years after you failed—there’s no limit to how many times you retake it.
 You just have to pay for the exam each time you do so.